v5ma/selfawarenetworks/raynote12.md

 Conscious “Awareness” and Entification via Synchrony

-From a neuroscience perspective, widespread synchronous oscillations in certain frequency bands are often correlated with conscious awareness.
-The 'New (Fourth or Fifth?)
-Law of Thermodynamics' lens suggests that once the wave differential (new stimulus) has propagated through the circuit—i.e., has been fully “computed”—the collective phase of the oscillation has changed to integrate the new information.
+From a neuroscience perspective, widespread synchronous oscillations in certain frequency bands are often correlated with conscious awareness. ***Micah's New Law of Thermal Dynamics*** lens suggests that once the wave differential (new stimulus) has propagated through the circuit—i.e., has been fully “computed”—the collective phase of the oscillation has changed to integrate the new information.

 “Awareness” could be viewed as Entification from the ensemble finding (through repeated signal exchanges) a new coherent state that incorporates the novel input.
 This is much like a system reaching a new equilibrium that reflects the perturbed conditions.